makgyver/makgyver.github.io/_news/icann_2022.md

 ---

-Our paper **Conditioned Variational Autoencoder for top-N item recommendation** has been accepted for presentation at [ICANN](https://e-nns.org/icann2022/).
+Our paper **Conditioned Variational Autoencoder for top-N item recommendation** has been accepted for presentation at [ICANN 2022](https://e-nns.org/icann2022/).